-Until the third quarter of 2018, our business focus was to own and operate our legacy marketplace lending platform.
+Until April 2019, we owned and operated our legacy marketplace lending platform.
 In April 2019, due to regulatory changes that made it cost-prohibitive, and in some ways contrary to the new regulations, to own and operate our legacy marketplace lending platform, we decided to cease the expansion of our legacy marketplace lending platform and wind up its operations.
 We decided to leverage our robust experience as a credit analytics service provider and our experience in operating our legacy marketplace lending platform to commence our business of facilitating institutional lending capital.
 For a description of the business of facilitating institutional lending capital, see "Item 4.
 Information on the Company-B. Business Overview- Business Transition".
 The information contained in this Item 5 relates to our legacy marketplace lending platform.
 As we ceased facilitating loans on our legacy marketplace lending platform in April 2019, and are in the process of transitioning to our new business, our future financial results will differ from those presented herein and our historical financial results.